 If you just reinstalled Windows 98, Windows Me, or Windows XP, the device drivers were automatically reinstalled.
-If you just reinstalled Windows 2000, reinstall the device drivers by following the steps below.

-If you need to reinstall device drivers because you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver, reinstall the device drivers by following the steps below.
+If you just reinstalled Windows 2000, need to reinstall device drivers because you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver, reinstall the device drivers by completing the following procedure.

-For more information on reinstalling device drivers, click Start, then select Help and Support or Help.
+For more information on reinstalling device drivers, click Start, then select Help and Support.